 - Enter a name and description for the virtual server.

 - Enter an IP address or click Select IP Address to set the IP address that the load balancer is listening on.

 The Select IP Address window shows only the primary IP address.
 If you are creating a VIP using a secondary IP address, enter it manually.

 - Select the protocol that the virtual server handles.

 - Enter the port number that the load balancer listens on.

 You can also enter a range of ports.
 For example, to share the virtual server configuration, such as server pool, application profile, and application rule, enter 80,8001-8004,443.

 To use FTP, the TCP protocol must have port 21 assigned to it.

 - Select the application rule.

-- Enter the maximum concurrent connections that the virtual server can process in the Connection Limit section.
+- In the Connection Limit text box, enter the maximum concurrent connections that the virtual server can process.

-- Enter the maximum incoming new connection requests per second in the Connection Rate Limit section.
+- In the Connection Rate Limit text box, enter the maximum incoming new connection requests per second section.